n7ekb/cps-import-builder/README.md

                          supported targets
-  --inputdir INPUTDIR    specify directory containing input files --outputdir OUTPUTDIR  specify directory for output files --zone_order_file ZONE_ORDER_FILE
+  --inputdir INPUTDIR    specify directory containing input files --outputdir OUTPUTDIR  specify directory for output files --zone_order           set the zone_order flag; if set, 'MyZoneOrder.csv'
-                         specify file to control zone order.
-Only useful for CPS targets that support zone file import/export --tg_filter            set the tg_filter flag; the file 'Digital-Repeaters- MyTalkgroups.csv must be present in the input files directory when this flag set --rptr_filter          set the rptr_filter flag; the file 'Digital-Repeaters- MyRepeaters.csv must be present in the input files directory when this flag set --debugmode            set the debug flag for troubleshooting
+                         must be present in the input files directory; useful for CPS targets that support zone file import/export --tg_filter            set the tg_filter flag; if set, 'Digital-Repeaters- MyTalkgroups.csv' must be present in the input files directory
+  --rptr_filter          set the rptr_filter flag; if set, 'Digital-Repeaters-
+                         MyRepeaters.csv' must be present in the input files directory
+  --debugmode            set the debug flag for troubleshooting

 ```